wso2/ballerina-vscode/.github/pull_request_template.md

 ## Approach
 > Describe how you are implementing the solutions.
 Include an animated GIF or screenshot if the change affects the UI (email documentation@wso2.com to review all UI text).
 Include a link to a Markdown file or Google doc if the feature write-up is too long to paste here.

+## UI Component Development
+> Specify the reason if following are not followed.
+- [ ] Added reusable UI components to the ui-toolkit.
+Follow the [intructions](./workspaces/common-libs/ui-toolkit/README.md) when adding the componenent.
+- [ ] Use ui-toolkit components wherever possible.
+Run `npm run storybook` from the root directory to view current components.
+- [ ] Matches with the native VSCode look and feel.

+## Manage Icons
+> Specify the reason if following are not followed.
+- [ ] Added Icons to the font-wso2-vscode.
+Follow the [instructions](./workspaces/common-libs/font-wso2-vscode/README.md).

 ## User stories
-> Summary of user stories addressed by this change
+> Summary of user stories addressed by this change>

 ## Release note
 > Brief description of the new feature or bug fix as it will appear in the release notes